RetroStack/TRS-80-Model-I-Keyboard-MX/README.md

 ![Keycap Preview](/Images/Order_Color.png)

 It is correct that you can't see the labeling in this preview.
 That is provided in the template above and will not be applied to the preview you see.
-The blue keycaps are not used and can be discarded.
+Some empty keys won't be used and can be discarded.
 They do not fit the Model 1 keyboard.

 Finally, scroll up and click “Add To Cart”.